vaulttec/veloedit/README.md

-# Velocity UI for Eclipse
+# Velocity Editor for Eclipse

 This project leverages the [Eclipse platform](http://www.eclipse.org/) by adding support for the template/scripting engine [Apache Velocity](http://velocity.apache.org).

-It uses the Velocity binaries (currently v1.7.0) to provide a Velocity-aware text editor (associated to files with extensions `*.vsl` or `*.vm`) with outline view.
+It uses the parser of the [Velocity engine](http://velocity.apache.org/engine/) (currently v1.7.0) to provide a Velocity-aware text editor with outline view.

 ![Velocity Editor](/../images/screenshots/Editor.png?raw=true")

+The editor is associated to files with the extensions `*.vsl` or `*.vm`.
+This is defined in a content type available from `Preferences > General > Content Type > Text > Velocity Template`.
+Additional file name extensions can be specified here as well.

 ## Editor Features